cn0047/stash/ed/db/mysql/README.md

 It also depends on data stored in table, if we grab some data from somewhere and we cannot guarantee consistency on app level - have to use NULL.
 For example: we have spy bot, and bot can grab only email, or email and phone, or only name...
-So it is no way to figure out did bot found empty info or didn't find info, unless we use NULL.
+So it is no way to figure out did bot found empty info or didn't find info at all, unless we use NULL.

 #### Storage engines